JShuffle/JShuffle.github.io/_posts/2019-08-10-Fully condition distribution in gibbs sampling.md

 ---
 layout: post
-title: how to derive fully condition distribution in Gibbs sampling?
+title: How to derive fully condition distribution in Gibbs sampling?
 subtitle:
 date: 2020-8-10
 categories: 概率论